martintrojer/martintrojer.github.com/content/post/2013-09-29-testing-an-api-with-simulant.md

 tl;dr I present a new [Simulant example project](https://github.com/martintrojer/simulant-bootstrap), testing a simple web API.

-> All programs are simulation tested, atleast once.
+> All programs are simulation tested, at least once.
 > --- Stu Halloway

-Simulating testing is an interesting field that has a lot going for it.
-While most web site/api developers write many tests at the unit level (an old Rails habit) testing and understanding a whole system is often not done.
-Most systems we build nowadays consists of many (mega/micro) services/databases glued together.
-Getting a deeper understanding on how a system actually works and being able to simulate production like scenarios is very useful.
+Simulation testing is an interesting field that has a lot going for it.
+While most website/API developers write many tests at the unit level (an old Rails habit), testing and understanding a whole system is often not done.
+Most systems we build nowadays consist of many (mega/micro) services/databases glued together.
+Getting a deeper understanding of how a system actually works and being able to simulate production-like scenarios is very useful.

 While you can (quite easily) write some code that stress test your system, libraries like [simulant](https://github.com/Datomic/simulant)/[datomic](http://www.datomic.com) gives you much more.
 By recording all tests/configurations/results in a database and separating the concerns of running the simulation and asserting the results new opportunities arise.